 During the 1905 revolution she joined the Narodniki people’s liberation movement despite her youth, and was active in the districts where factory workers lived.
 While at university, she joined the students’ faction of the Social-Democratic Party and worked on their behalf in the Caucasus and Crimea.
 In 1910 she joined the funeral procession of her favorite author, Leo Tolstoy (1828–1910).
 This journey, which took several days, was an expression of her love for Russian literature and her feeling that she was a full participant in the life of the Russian people.
 It was an important milestone in her life, and even a generation later she recalled her feelings at the time: “In every person’s life, there is a moment when he wants to tell the sun to stand still.
 For me, this was such a moment.”

-With the war’s end, after much wavering (more on her part than on Shemuel’s), they left Deganyah to establish another kind of community, the moshav.
+With the war’s end, after much wavering (more on her part than on Shemuel’s), they left Deganyah to establish another kind of community, the Cooperative smallholder's village in Erez Israel combining some of the features of both cooperative and private farming.moshav.
 After two and a half years of wandering, they were among the founders of the first workers’ moshav, Nahalal, in the Jezreel Valley.
 During the waiting period before the establishment of the moshav, Shemuel embarked on public activity that would last many years, while Dayan had to cope, as she did many times, with loneliness and hardship.
 Their daughter Aviva was born in 1922.
 Tent living and life’s burdens led to a decline in Devorah’s health, which she never fully regained.
 Nevertheless, she did not refrain from hard work at home and on the moshav.
 Shemuel, who built the farm and invested much effort in its development, preferred public activity, which caused him to be absent from home and from the moshav and frequently interrupted his involvement in daily life.
 Dayan bore the burden of the farm alone, with help from her son Moshe and occasional hired laborers.
-Since Shemuel’s work took him to all parts of the country and even abroad, he was absent during the birth and brit milah of his third child, Zohar (1926–1948).
+Since Shemuel’s work took him to all parts of the country and even abroad, he was absent during the birth and Circumcisionbrit milah of his third child, Zohar (1926–1948).
 At first, Devorah supported his public activity, but when funds ran short and she could no longer bear the double burden of home and work, she changed her mind.
 She was especially bitter about the fact that she could not fulfill her own desire to engage in public activity and writing.
 Her life and Shemuel’s began to diverge, with hers full of physical and emotional effort as she sought to follow her heart’s inclinations within the narrow confines of her life.

 Devorah Dayan died of cancer on July 28, 1956.